awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-python.md

 After the Microsoft Visual Studio Code debugger configuration is complete, make sure to add a breakpoint anywhere you want to in `hello_world/build/app.py`, and then proceed as follows:

-1. Run AWS SAM CLI to invoke your function\.
+1. Run the AWS SAM CLI to invoke your function\.

 1. Send a request to the URL to invoke the function and initialize ptvsd code execution\.